leXorNet/Skolmaten/README.md

 2. Paste the code from Skolmaten.gs into the newly created script. <br>
    <img width="500" src="https://github.com/leXorNet/Skolmaten/assets/951893/e0310fe2-b18d-4371-b24d-09fa0441673b">

-3. Change the top line to the name of your school.
-Find the correct name by [browsing to the school](https://skolmaten.se) here <br>
+3. Change the top line to the ID of your school.
+Find the correct ID by [browsing to the school](https://skolmaten.se) here <br>

 4. Select Triggers from the left side menu.
 Add a trigger to run "updateSkolmaten" nightly.
    <img width="500" src="https://github.com/leXorNet/Skolmaten/assets/951893/e8c8d339-20fa-48fe-b66b-61afbb33dc9d">